 - Escher, T. (2008) Effectiveness of E-Participation: Rules Of Engagement.
 E-Government Bulletin.
 D. Jellinek.
 London, Headstar.

-Escher, T. (forthcoming) Does use of the Internet further democratic participation?
+Escher, T. (2012) Does use of the Internet further democratic participation?
 A comparison of citizens' interactions with political representatives in the UK and Germany.
 DPhil Thesis, Oxford Internet Institute, University of Oxford.

 MSc Programme Director and Senior Research Fellow